In #MeToo era, women campaign with personal stories of abuse and harassment

 Breaking News Emails

-When Chicago activist Sol Flores considered how to introduce herself to the people of Illinois' 4th Congressional District earlier this year, she decided on a raw and unusual story: Her own childhood sexual abuse.
+When Chicago activist Sol Flores considered how to introduce herself to the people of Illinois' 4th Congressional District this year, she decided on a raw and unusual story: her own childhood sexual abuse.

 "I felt really strongly like I wanted voters to know who I am fully, and that includes this thing that happened that helped form who I am," she told NBC News.